Shokir-developer/Begbotov_Shokir/README.md

 - 🔭 I’m currently working on UNICON-SOFT [For Information Technology Ministry](http://amtc.uz)

-- 🌱 I’m currently learning and working with **Django framework, Rest API and PostgreSql, Deployment**
+- 🌱 I’m currently learning and working with **Django framework, Rest API and PostgreSql, Deployment, AI**

 - 👨‍💻 All of my projects are available at [https://github.com/Shokir-developer](https://github.com/Shokir-developer)

-- 💬 Ask me about **python, django, deployment and Unit test**
+- 💬 Ask me about **python, django, AI, deployment and Unit test**

 - 📫 How to reach me **begbotovshake@gmail.com**